David Warbeck: Early work

 Warbeck arrived in Britain in 1965 to attend the Royal Academy of Dramatic Art, and attended four terms before dropping out and becoming a photographic model.
 He made his film debut as the title character in Wolfshead: The Legend of Robin Hood (1969), a low-budget film adaptation of the adventures of Robin Hood directed by John Hough.
 He then appeared in an episode of UFO called "Destruction" in 1970.

 Warbeck next landed a small but important role in Sergio Leone's A Fistful of Dynamite (1971).
 This would be his first foray into Italian cinema, which he would make his home within a few years.
 He reunited with director Hough appearing in the vampire film Twins of Evil (1971), followed by a minor role in Freddie Francis's exploitation film Craze (1974).
 Warbeck was then cast in American filmmaker Russ Meyer's cult film Black Snake (1973), in which he portrayed a man in the 1800s searching for his brother on a Caribbean island overseen by a vicious woman who owns a slave plantation.
-He also had the title role in the British sex comedy The Sex Thief (1973), which was directed by a young Martin Campbell.
+He also had the lead role in the British sex comedy The Sex Thief (1973), which was directed by a young Martin Campbell.

 Italian films

 Warbeck is perhaps best known for his violent horror film roles in the 1980s.
 One of the most noted of these is Lucio Fulci's The Beyond (1981), in which he portrayed a doctor who helps a woman uncover the mystery behind a Louisiana hotel she has inherited.
 The same year, he was cast in a supporting part as a police inspector in Fulci's The Black Cat (1981), based on the story by Edgar Allan Poe.

 Warbeck's most common work during the 1980s was with director Antonio Margheriti.
 The exploitation film director produced a series of films which played on the success of mainstream releases such as Raiders of the Lost Ark and The Deer Hunter.
-Margheriti was best known for his action films, and some of his noted efforts featuring Warbeck were the Vietnam war film The Last Hunter (1980), Hunters of the Golden Cobra (1982) and The Ark of the Sun God (1983).
+Margheriti was best known for his action films, and some of his noted efforts featuring Warbeck were the Vietnam War film The Last Hunter (1980), Hunters of the Golden Cobra (1982) and The Ark of the Sun God (1983).
 The film was partly filmed and produced in Turkey.